 Did you know it is a common myth that plain white ceramic items are all lead-free?
 To see more white ceramic pieces I have tested, Click HERE.

-What should you do if you have a cake platter like this?
+What should I do if I have a cake platter like this?

 Here’s a few good alternate #SaferChoices on Amazon*: